 To help our congregations through this process, we have a Constitutional Review Committee (CRC) made of volunteers who have been trained in reviewing constitutions.
-You will want to request a meeting with a committee member early in your review process; because the synod must approve your constitution before it can be ratified by your congregation (see *C17.03), the best way to ensure a smooth process is to take advantage of the committee’s guidance from the outset.
+You will want to request a meeting with a committee member early in your review process; because the synod must approve your constitution before it can be ratified by your congregation (see *C16.03), the best way to ensure a smooth process is to get organized (see the sample timeline for constitution review process here) and to take advantage of the committee’s guidance from the outset.
 Contact the synod office if you wish to schedule a consultation.

 - Claire Hoyum, Gloria Dei, St. Paul

 - The Rev. Janel Kuester, St. Paul, Stillwater

 - Jason Langworthy, Saint Anthony Park Lutheran, St. Paul

 - The Rev. Chris Hagen, Light of Christ, Delano